 When I first saw Gone with the Wind as a teenager, I was captivated.
 There was romance!
 Comedy!
 Tragedy!
 History!
-Elaborate costumes and eye-popping sets!
 What was not to love about all that?
-I thought GWTW would be a perfect candidate for Movie Monday because there are several amazing houses in it: Tara, Twelve Oaks, and Aunt Pittypat’s house–not to mention the mansion Rhett builds for Scarlett in Atlanta after they’re married.
+Not to mention the amazing houses in it.

 I always loved Scarlett’s bedroom.
 I like the angled ceilings, the moldings and trims, and the steps that come down into it from the hall:

-The movie was filmed in California, not anywhere near the South.
-Tara was built on the back lot of Selznick International Studios in Culver City (Culver Studios) and was left standing there until the late 1950s when it was sold to someone who planned to make it the centerpiece of a new amusement park.
+Tara and was left standing on the back lot until the late 1950s when it was sold to someone who planned to make it the centerpiece of a new amusement park that was never built.

-Well, the park never panned out, but the front door from Tara is now hanging at the Margaret Mitchell House & Museum.
-The rest of the house is reportedly “rotting” in storage somewhere, which is sad.
-Here’s how it looked in 1959, when it was sold at auction (via Retro Web):
+The front door from Tara is now hanging at the Margaret Mitchell House & Museum.
+The rest of the house is reportedly “rotting” in storage somewhere, according to Retro Web.
+Here’s how it looked in 1959, when it was sold at auction:

 The exterior of Twelve Oaks was actually a matte painting.
 When I took the photo of it off the DVD, it shows how the images of the carriages rumbling up the drive were added later, creating a ghostly effect: